n123git/yw-cond/README.md

 | 5  | uint32 | 32-bit unsigned integer |
 | 6  | float  | 32-bit floating point   |

----

 ## 6. **CTypes**
-CTypes are **3-byte descriptors** representing properties of functions and function parameters.
+CTypes are **3-byte descriptors** used to represent properties of functions and function parameters.
 | Byte | Purpose                |
 | ---- | ---------------------- |
 | 1-2  | DataSize               |